Dee-ui/PHC_Data_Project/README.md

 # PHC-AI Datathon Project

 **Description**
-This project builds an AI-assisted system for strengthening Primary Health Care (PHC) in Nigeria (or your chosen country).
+Welcome to the Primary Health Care for Africa AI Datathon project 🤖🤖🤖 This project builds an AI-assisted system for strengthening Primary Health Care (PHC) in.
+Africa.
 The system will support:
 - Predicting facility patient surge
 - Predicting medicine stock-out risks
 - A triage assistant for symptom inputs
 - Interactive maps and mobile prototype
 - Dashboard for decision makers

+---
+## Team
+The team for this project is the Data Sages for Africa Team which is a team of seasoned Data Experts coming together to drive impact and achieve set goals.
 ---

 ## Project Structure